The Pope rejects the national priority of PP and Vox and amends the rearmament of Europe

 No hay anuncios

 "From conception to natural sunset"The Pope's speech also had references to the international context, hit by the wars in Ukraine, Iran, and Palestine.
-"It is worrying that, in various parts of the world, and also in Europe, rearmament is once again presented as an almost inevitable response to the fragility of the international scene," lamented Leo XIV, who called for "diplomatic courage" to achieve peace away from weapons and appealed to "resolve controversies through the peaceful paths offered by international law."
-"Weapons can impose a temporary silence, but they will never be able to build an authentic and lasting peace," he stated.
+"It is worrying that, in various parts of the world, and also in Europe, rearmament is once again presented as an almost inevitable response to the fragility of the international scene," lamented Leo XIV, who called for "diplomatic courage" to achieve peace far from weapons and appealed to "resolve controversies through the peaceful paths offered by international law."
+"Weapons can impose a temporary silence, but they will never be able to build an authentic and lasting peace," he expressed.
 And, as he did after landing in Madrid, he set homework for the political class to avoid polarization: "Political plurality should not degenerate into permanent disqualification of the adversary".

 "From conception to natural sunset"